A Technical Introducition to MathML Core for Writing Mathematics on the Web

 Before writing this blog post, I took the time to completely re-write all of the mathematics on my website in MathML Core to fully understand its strengths and weaknesses, so feel free to browse my previous blog posts for examples such as the one where I explain how deep learning AI works.

 The following is a technical introduction to MathML Core which assumes you have a basic understanding of Unicode and are familiar with general web development in HTML and CSS.
-I have deliberately omitted several MathML Core elements, attributes and CSS properties to focus exclusively on writing mathematical expressions as efficiently as possible.
+While I will be referring to the ISO 80000-2 standard as well, knowledge of this standard is not required.
+Keep in mind that I have deliberately omitted several MathML Core elements, attributes and CSS properties from this document to focus exclusively on writing mathematical expressions as efficiently as possible.

 Inheritance from other web specifications